 The Medusa Protocol

-It occurred there would’ve been bells more locally prior, for some considerable time too – the time I’d imagined buried back in itself even further still.
+There would’ve been bells more locally prior—I realised it then—and for some considerable time too; the time I’d imagined buried back in itself even further still.

 Looking up from my watch in Toronto, a streetcar approached.